LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 B) Transform
 ^^^^^^^^^^^^

-Currently, the software uses the data structure below for the traditional Scrabble scoring algorithm.
-Take a few moments to review how the ``oldPointStructure`` dictionary relates a point value to a letter.
+Currently, the software uses the ``oldPointStructure`` dictionary for the traditional Scrabble scoring algorithm.
+Take a few moments to review the code below to see how ``oldPointStructure`` relates a point value to a letter.
 Be sure to notice the data types of this dictionary.

 .. sourcecode:: csharp